 Regular readers of this blog will not be surprised to learn that the majority of the colleges are in the south or the mid-west.
-Only two are in the Northeast or on the West Coast.
-All but five of the schools are Liberal Arts Colleges.
+Only three are in the Northeast or the West Coast.
+All but four of the schools are Liberal Arts Colleges.
 As usual with Liberal Arts Colleges, most are small.
 Only four had more than 3,000 full-time undergraduates.